 - Large selection of wines.

 - Refer a friend program with discounts.

 - No option to choose shipper at order time.

-- Best for – Personalize wine choices and variety.
+- Best for – Personalized wine choices for novices and experts.

 5. WSJ Wine